-- Earn while you learn
+1. Earn while you learn

-Barnsley College offers over 100 apprenticeship programmes in a wide range of industry sectors including Accountancy; Business; Catering and Hospitality; Childcare and Education Professions; Construction; Creative and Digital Media; Engineering; Health, Science and Social Care Professions; Management; Sport; Travel and Tourism and Warehousing and Logistics therefore we’re sure we’ll have the apprenticeship for you.
+Barnsley College offers over 100 apprenticeship programmes in a wide range of industry sectors including Accountancy; Business; Catering and Hospitality; Childcare and Education Professions; Construction; Computing and Digital; Engineering; Hair and Beauty; Health, Science and Social Care Professions; Management; Sport; Travel and Tourism; and Warehousing and Logistics therefore we’re sure we’ll have the apprenticeship for you.

-- Boost your career prospectus
+5. Boost your career prospects

 Apprentices report various benefits of learning in the workplace, with 90% staying in employment once they’ve completed their apprenticeship and 92% saying their career prospects had improved*.
 Apprenticeships are a fantastic way to start your career and develop skills within the workplace.